On the convergence of the normalized power sequence of spectral operators on Hilbert space: Abstract

 \section{Abstract}

-For $A \in M_m(\C)$, Yamamoto's generalization of the spectral radius formula (1967) asserts that $\lim_{n \to \infty} s_j(A^n)^{\frac{1}{n}}$ is equal to the $j^{\textrm{th}}$-largest eigenvalue-modulus of $A$, where $s_j (A^n)$ denotes the $j^{\textrm{th}}$-largest singular value of $A^n$.
-Let $\kH$ be a complex Hilbert space, and $\kB(\kH)$ be the set of all bounded operators on $\kH$.
+Let $\kH$ be a complex Hilbert space, and let $\kB(\kH)$ denote the set of all bounded operators on $\kH$.
 For an operator $T \in \kB(\kH)$, let $|T| := (T^*T)^{\frac{1}{2}}$.
 For $A \in \kB(\kH)$, we refer to the sequence, $\{ |A^n|^{\frac{1}{n}} \}_{n \in \N}$, as the {\it normalized power sequence} of $A$.
-As our main result, we prove a spatial form of Yamamoto's theorem asserting that the normalized power sequence of a spectral operator in $\kB(\kH)$ converges in norm, and provide an explicit description of the limit in terms of its idempotent-valued spectral resolution.
-Our approach substantially generalizes the corresponding result by the first-named author in the case of matrices in $M_m(\C)$, and supplements the Haagerup-Schultz theorem on SOT-convergence of the normalized power sequence of an operator in a $II_1$ factor.
+As our main result, we prove that the normalized power sequence of a spectral operator in $\kB(\kH)$ converges in norm, and provide an explicit description of the limit in terms of its idempotent-valued spectral resolution.\ Our approach substantially generalizes the corresponding result by the first-named author in the case of matrices in $M_m(\C)$ and supplements the Haagerup-Schultz theorem on $\sot$-convergence of the normalized power sequence of an operator in a $II_1$ factor.